Explaining SEO Made Simple

 Website optimization has been around almost as long as websites existed.
 That was even before SEO came up.

-Until recently website optimization has been a separate discipline preoccupied with making websites load faster.
+Until a few years ago website optimization has been a separate discipline preoccupied with making websites load faster.

 Some die hard nerds have always optimized their sites for load speed but now both disciplines are virtually the same.